XingjunKaze/android_device_xiaomi_apollo/README.md

 - Vibration
 - ADB
 - ADB Sideload
+- Fastbootd

 **Not Works**
 - Installation problem on K30S Ultra, build is now ONLY suitable for Global versions of apollo
+- Touchscreen may not working on some devices

 ## Compile
  You can find a compiling guide here: